-Great Dane, the gentle dog breed of today, was once considered as a unique and legendary dog prized for its aggressive fighting and hunting abilities.
+The Great Dane – the gentle dog breed of today, was once considered as a unique and legendary dog prized for its aggressive fighting and hunting abilities.
 The word ‘Great Dane’ comes from French language meaning ‘Big Danish’.
 These dogs are also known as King of Dogs, Gentle Giants or the Apollo of Dogs.
-Whether you are considering buying or adopting a Great Dane puppy or are a seasoned Great Dane owner; this brief guide helps cover many basics like the breed’s standard size, sale price, temperament, food and other fun facts.
+Whether you are considering buying or adopting a Great Dane puppy or if you are a seasoned Great Dane owner; this brief guide helps cover many basics like the breed’s standard size, temperament, food and other fun facts.

 - Great Danes were originally bred for hunting and fighting.
 However, they also performed many other tasks like tracking, guarding etc. Today, they are prized household companions.

 - The breed was first developed and flourished in Germany; early German writings referred to the Great Dane as the Danish Hound.
 Before the term Great Dane started being used, this breed was known by many other names including German Mastiff, German Boarhound, Ulmer Dogge and Deutsche Dogge.

 - Tibetan Mastiffs are considered to be direct ancestors of this breed.

 - German prince Otto Von Bismarck housed several Great Danes as pets as a result of which their popularity increased even more.

 - German Great Danes were used for hunting wild boars and these hunts often resulted in deaths and ear injuries.
 To prevent ear injuries, ear cropping became a standard practice for this breed.
 Today, many US breeders continue cropping the ears as they believe that the pointed ears give the animal a majestic and stylish look.
 However, cropping of ears is banned in the UK.

 - Great Dane height and weight – Male Danes weight up to 140-170 lbs and females between 110-140 lbs.